ngx-formly/ngx-formly/UPGRADE-6.0.md

     ```

-- The defaultValue for fieldGroup and fieldArray has been changed to `undefined` instead of empty object. ([#1901](https://github.com/ngx-formly/ngx-formly/pull/1901), if you want to rely on the old behavior set the `defaultValue`:
+- The defaultValue for fieldGroup and fieldArray has been changed to `undefined` instead of empty object.
+If you want to rely on the old behavior set the `defaultValue`:

   **before**:
   If no default value is set the `defaultValue` for formlyGroup is `{}` and for fieldArray `[]`